ericlenio/escreen/README.md

 **Step 3: start escreen.** Run the following to start a new session, which will load all your preferences and create stub functions.
-It launches GNU screen with a single window showing a log file for escreen.
-Press `cntl-a c` to open a new window.
-You can interact with the shell as per normal.
+It launches GNU screen with a two windows: 1st window is a just a log file for escreen, 2nd window is a fresh shell to work in.

     # run with default profile
     escreen
-    # run with specific profile
+    # run with specific profile - OOPS this is not supported yet!
     escreen profile.lwprof

 **Step 4: use vim, ssh, etc.**